Prostitution in Francoist Spain: Depictions and slanders

 The role of women in the Francoist period was to be mothers, and to submit to regime decisions around how women should live their lives.
 Women who challenged this narrative and exerted their independence were labeled "sluts" and "prostitutes".
 This was a form of trying to control these women in face of their defiance.
 During the 1940s, women who fought as guerrillas in the Spanish hinterlands were often labeled as "sluts" and "prostitutes", as part of an effort by the regime to slander them and dehumanize these women.
 During the 1950s, tourists started to visit Spanish beaches en masse.
-They wore mini-skirts and bikinis, and played an important role in changing Spanish women's perceptions of other women, in that these clothes did not signify a woman was a prostitute.
+They wore shorts and bikinis, and played an important role in changing Spanish women's perceptions of other women, in that these clothes did not signify a woman was a prostitute.

 Tattoo (Tatuaje) was a famous song, written by Rafael de León and immortalized by Concha Piquer, during the 1940s and 1950s about a prostitute who fell in love with a foreign sailor, who searched him out from tavern to tavern.
 The image of the prostitute in the song was much more sympathetic than the official narrative about these women.